Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: Introduction

 The rest of this paper is organized as follows.
 We present the adopted system model in Section II.
-In Section III, we propose a novel parametrized non-linear EH model for RTD-based RX designs.
-In Section IV, we derive input signal distributions for THz SWIPT.
-In Section V, we present numerical results.
-Finally, in Section V, we draw conclusions.
+In Section III, we propose a novel parametric non-linear non-monotonic EH model for RTD-based RXs.
+In Section IV, we derive novel input signal distributions for THz SWIPT.
+In Section V, we present extensive numerical results.
+Finally, in Section V, we draw our conclusions.

 Throughout this paper, we use the following {\textit{notations}}.
 We denote the sets of real, real non-negative, and non-negative integer numbers as $\mathbb{R}$, $\mathbb{R}_{+}$, and $\mathbb{N}$, respectively.
 The real-part of a complex variable $x$ is denoted by $\mathcal{R} \{x\}$, whereas $j = \sqrt{-1}$ is the imaginary unit.
 Functions $f_s(s)$ and $F_s(s)$ denote the \gls*{pdf} and \gls*{cdf} of random variable $s$, respectively.
 Furthermore, $f(x;y)$ denotes a function of variable $x$ parametrized by $y$, $\delta(\cdot)$ is the Dirac delta function, and $\triangleq$ means ``is defined as". $\mathbb{E}_s \{\cdot\}$ stands for statistical expectation with respect to random variable $s$.
 The domain and first-order derivative of one-dimensional function $g(\cdot)$ are denoted by $\mathcal{D}\{g\}$ and $g'(\cdot)$, respectively.